 Where to have a Roux Scholar cook for you

-Our 2019 winner Spencer Metzger is premier sous chef at the Michelin-starred Ritz Restaurant.
+Our 2019 winner Spencer Metzger is head chef at the Michelin-starred Ritz Restaurant.
 He has been working in the prestigious brigade of John Williams OBE since he was an apprentice and cooks classic cuisine using the very best ingredients, be it organic beef from the Cornish moors, lamb from the Lake District, and succulent lobsters from South West Scotland.
 Book here.

 When Martin Carabott won the Roux Scholarship in 2018 he hadn’t long been working at Hide, Ollie Dabbous’ multi-level restaurant in London’s Mayfair Hide.
 Now after working at the Ground restaurant for a few years he has been promoted to Head Chef of the fine dining restaurant Above, which holds a Michelin star.
 Choose from the tasting menu, which is carefully matched to Hedonism wines, or go a la carte for exquisite dishes that suit your individual preferences.
 Book here.